Dushyantkhobragade/VM-Build-Terraform-jenkins/README.md

 **Pre-requisite:**
 1. Jenkins installed on laptop with java
-2. download terraform binary
+2. download terraform binary from terraform website
-3. Access to vcenter with administrator crdentials ( Make sure to perform it on lower environment)
+3. Access to vcenter with administrator crdentials details ( Make sure to perform it on lower environment)

 **Steps:**